Composite Step Construction

-The following instructions are a guide only, please work in conjunction with Building Regulations (specifically, Part K) if you need to do so.
+The following instructions on constructing composite decking steps is a guide only, please work in conjunction with Building Regulations (specifically, Part K) if you need to do so.

 You may also need to add balustrade, consult with Building Regulations or local planning officer for guidance.